NA-MIC/ProjectWeek/PW42_2025_GranCanaria/README.md

 ## Preparation meetings

-We held weekly preparation meetings at 10am EST on Tuesdays on Zoom, starting November 19, 2024
+We hold weekly preparation meetings at 10AM EST (4PM CET) on Tuesdays on Zoom, starting November 19, 2024.
+The [Zoom link](https://NTNU.zoom.us/j/94105383302?pwd=alVLSG1ITVhSUmpqVG9VMkMwOURrUT09) is the same for all the meetings.

 ## Venue